 The Quick Response Code (QR code) is a two-dimensional barcode.
 It consists of a square matrix of black and white dots that represent encoded binary data.
 Special markings in three of the four corners indicate the orientation.

 Single Euro Payments Area.
 SEPA is the area of the EU/EEA member states plus Switzerland, where citizens, companies and other economic actors will be able to make and receive payments in euro, whether between or within national boundaries under the same basic conditions, rights and obligations, regardless of their location.

 SEPA Credit Transfer Scheme

 The SEPA Credit Transfer Scheme is the payments scheme for making euro credit transfers across SEPA, as set out in the respective rulebook.

 SEPA Direct Debit Scheme

-According to the Swiss STP Resolution (since 2007) an STP transaction occurs when, after being generated and routed through all involved payment systems, it can be delivered directly to the creditor’s financial institution without manual intervention.
+An STP transaction occurs when, after being generated and routed through all involved payment systems, it can be processed by the creditor’s financial institution without manual intervention.

 Extensible Markup Language (XML) is a markup language for the representation of arbitrary data structures.
 The ISO 20022 standard messages for the data exchange between customers and banks are based on XML.